Rasosa31/midterm_project/README.md

 ### File / Folder	Description

-	stock_pred_ec_oil.ipynb	Main notebook with data exploration, model training, and evaluation. app.py	Script exposing the model as a REST API using FastAPI. test_api.py	Unit tests to validate API functionality. requirements.txt	List of dependencies required to run the project.
+	1. stock_pred_ec_oil.ipynb	Main notebook with data exploration, model training, and evaluation.
+	2. app.py	Script exposing the model as a REST API using FastAPI.
+	3. test_api.py	Unit tests to validate API functionality.
+	4. requirements.txt	List of dependencies required to run the project.
-	Dockerfile	Configuration for containerizing the application.
+	5. Dockerfile	Configuration for containerizing the application.
-	DATA/	Folder containing the data used to train the model. best_model.pkl	Trained and serialized model ready to be loaded by the API.
+	6. DATA/	Folder containing the data used to train the model.
+	7. best_model.pkl	Trained and serialized model ready to be loaded by the API.
-	README.md	Project documentation.
+	8. README.md	Project documentation.

 ## Technologies Used

-    Python 3.10+
+    -Python 3.10+
-    Scikit-learn
+    -Scikit-learn
-    Pandas / NumPy
+    -Pandas / NumPy
-    FastAPI
-    Docker
-    Pytest
+    -FastAPI
+    -Docker
+    -Pytest

 ## Example Usage

 Once the API is running, you can send a POST request with the following input features: json

       {
   "Close": 10.0,
   "Volume": 500000,
   "SMA_100": 12.0,
   "RSI_14": 56.0,
   "WTI_Close": 46.32
        }

 The response will be:

    json
        {
   "prediction": 1,
   "confidence": 0.6,
   "meaning": "1 = DOWN tomorrow"
         }

 ## Input Explanation

-    Close: Closing price of the stock on the last trading day.
+    1. Close: Closing price of the stock on the last trading day.
-    Volume: Number of shares traded at the close of the last trading day.
+    2. Volume: Number of shares traded at the close of the last trading day.
-    SMA_100: 100-period Simple Moving Average at the close of the last trading day.
+    3. SMA_100: 100-period Simple Moving Average at the close of the last trading day.
-    RSI_14: Relative Strength Index (14-period) at the close of the last trading day.
+    4. RSI_14: Relative Strength Index (14-period) at the close of the last trading day.
-    WTI_Close: Closing price of WTI crude oil on the last trading day.
+    5. WTI_Close: Closing price of WTI crude oil on the last trading day.

 ## Results